-This is a space for comment, critique and summary of books in the field of Christian-Muslim relations as well as Islamic and Christian studies.
+This is a space for comment, critique and summary of books in the field of Christian-Muslim relations and related topics.
+There are also reviews of books in Islamic and Christian studies where those reviews are written by a member of the other faith community.
 If you would like to submit a book review, please get in touch.
-Wherever possible we encourage Muslims to review books written by Christians and vice versa.

 In the space of 151 reasonably short and very readable pages this book by a Harvard Professor of Law provides some extremely helpful clues to the upheavals that we have been witnessing in the Muslim world in recent years.Read More